mc20000-01/boxedLANG/readme.md

 ## Overview

-boxedLANG is a lightweight scripting language designed for educational purposes and simple automation tasks.
+boxedLANG is a lightweight scripting language made by jamie designed for educational purposes and simple automation tasks.
 Programs are written in files with a `.bx` extension and executed through the boxrun interpreter.

 ## Installation